 7.1 Internal Investigations

 The CPA Australia Whistleblower Policy sets out principles and processes by which incidents reported under that Policy will be investigated and acted on, including incidents of Fraud or Corruption.
-Where incidents of Fraud or Corruption are reported but do not fall within the scope of the CPA Australia Whistleblower Policy, similar principles and processes will be applied to the extent appropriate in the circumstances.
+CPA Australia People and our business partners must co-operate fully and openly with any investigations conducted by CPA Australia into actual or suspected conduct contrary to this Policy.
+Where incidents of Fraud or Corruption are reported pursuant to this policy but do not fall within the scope of the CPA Australia Whistleblower Policy, similar principles and processes will be applied to the extent appropriate in the circumstances.

 7.2 External Investigative Resources

-CPA Australia will provide external resources as considered necessary to be able to conduct the investigation.
+CPA Australia will engage external resources as considered necessary to be able to conduct the investigation.

 8. Review of policy

 This Policy will be reviewed on, at least, an annual basis, and in conjunction with the regular Fraud and Corruption Risk Management Plan described in section 5 of this Policy.
-This version of the Policy was approved by the Audit, Risk and Compliance Committee of CPA Australia on 23 November 2020.
+This version of the Policy was approved by the CPA Australia Board of Directors on 8 December 2022.